PnS2018/pns2018.github.com/python-sc.md

 # Setup your laptop for Scientific Computing with Python

+## General Advice on Operating System

+Generally, you should use either a modern Linux or `*nix` distribution.
+For most users, we recommend [Ubuntu](https://www.ubuntu.com/).
+If you have a Mac, `macOS` is a custom flavor of `*nix` OS.
+Please do not try to install other system such as Ubuntu or Arch Linux on a Mac if you don't know what you are doing.

+You should avoid using Windows as much as possible.
+In this module, we can only offer our limited help if you are using Windows.

 ## Which Python Distribution Should I Use?

 If you are a newbie to Python, you will probably just go to the official Python website, download the installation file and install on your computer.
 In fact, this may be the worst thing you can do.